You qualify for the EITC if:

-For previous years, see EITC Income Limits, Maximum Credit and Tax Law Updates.
+For previous years, see EITC Income Limits and Maximum Credit.

 I Have a Qualifying Child

-If you, and your spouse if filing a joint return, meet the criteria above and you have a child who lives with you, you may be eligible for EITC.
+If you (and your spouse if filing a joint return) meet the criteria above and you have a child who lives with you, you may be eligible for the EITC.
 Each child you claim must pass the relationship, age, residency and joint return tests to be your qualifying child.
 See the Qualifying Child Rules for guidance.

 I Don't Have a Qualifying Child

-If you and your spouse, if filing a joint return, meet the basic EITC rules for everyone,you qualify for EITC if:
+If you (and your spouse if filing a joint return) meet the basic EITC rules for everyone, you qualify for the EITC:

-- You resided in the United States for more than half of the year; AND
+- You (and your spouse if filing a joint return) have your main home in the United States for more than half of the tax year; AND

-- You cannot be claimed as a dependent or qualifying child on anyone else's return; AND
+- You (and your spouse if filing a joint return) cannot be claimed as a dependent or qualifying child on anyone else's return; AND

-- You must have been at least 25 but under 65 years old at the end of the tax year.
+- You (or your spouse if filing a joint return) must have been at least 25 but under 65 years old at the end of the tax year.

-Many persons with disabilities or persons having children with disabilities qualify for EITC.
+Many persons with disabilities or persons having children with disabilities qualify for the EITC.